Natural resources of Wales

 The natural resources of Wales have contributed substantially to the economic wealth of the United Kingdom from pre-Roman times to the present.
 Wales has a complex and varied geology with a wealth of natural minerals.
 Although Wales has been strongly associated with the coal industry, it has also been the world's leading supplier of slate and of copper at different times.

 The country lies along the western side of Great Britain and is buffeted by the prevailing South-Westerly trade winds which bring year round rain and wind but also maintain an equable temperate climate.
 The combination of climate and physical geography and geology have given rise to many different types of landscape and biomes rich in species variety.

 Water

-With its mountainous terrain and ample rainfall, water is one of Wales' most abundant resources.
+With its mountainous terrain and ample rainfall, water is one of Wales's most abundant resources.
 The country has many man-made reservoirs and exports water to England as well as generating power through hydroelectric schemes.
 The largest group of reservoirs, are in the Elan Valley and include Claerwen.
-Other notable bodies of water include Llyn Tegid, Llyn Trawsfynydd, Lake Vyrnwy, Talybont Reservoir and Llyn Brianne.
+Other notable bodies of water include Bala Lake, Llyn Trawsfynydd, Lake Vyrnwy, Talybont Reservoir and Llyn Brianne.
 Some of these are popular resorts for outdoor activities such as sailing, kayaking, cycling, fishing and bird-watching.

 The source of many significant rivers are located in the Welsh mountains including the River Dee, River Teifi, Afon Tywi, River Wye, and River Severn all of which have significant fisheries especially of Salmon and Sea trout.